 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies[Appointment and Remuneration of Managerial Personnel] Rules 2014 the Company hadappointed M/s.
-SPANJ & Associates a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company.
-The Secretarial Audit Report is part ofthis report.
+SPANJ & ASSOCIATES a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company.
+The Secretarial Audit Report forms part ofthis report.

 The report does not contain any qualifications reservation or adverse remark.

 The specific notes forming part of the accounts referred to in the Auditors Report areself-explanatory and give complete information and is without any qualifications oradverse remarks.
 Hence no comment is required.